snandam/terraform-state-s3/README.md

 ## Create an s3 bucket to store terraform configs.
 You can do this step manually as well as use terraform to do this.

-- Not that you won't be able to run terraform destroy on this as the state file is stored on the same bucket
+- Note: You won't be able to run terraform destroy on this as the state file is stored on the same bucket

 - Update values in terraform.tfvars